gabz129/mutant-api/README.md

 # X-Men API Rest #
 This api rest checks and generates a report base on dna results.
 Its a Spring Boot app using CRUD and H2 in memory database. <br/>
-Added code plugins: checkstyle, pmd, findbugs and jacoco
+Added plugins: checkstyle, pmd, findbugs and jacoco

 ## Assumptions ##
 * The size of the matrix should be NxN.
 * The min size of the matrix should be 4.
 A valid sequence should contain 4 characters
-* If the sequence has 8 characters, it will be count as 2 sequences of 4 characters
+* If the sequence has 8 characters, it will be counted as 2 sequences of 4 characters
 * Allowed characters: A | C | T | G
 * When there is no data, the report data will be zero.